 The good news is there are risk factors that you can change to promote bladder health and reduce your risk of bladder cancer.

 4. What can I do to promote bladder health?

 Although there is no sure way to prevent bladder cancer for everyone, in general maintaining a healthy weight, keeping physically active throughout life, and eating a healthy diet can help to reduce your risk of developing cancer, as well another health concerns such as heart disease and diabetes.
-In addition, here are some other tips especially related to reducing your risk of bladder cancer:
+In addition, here are some other bladder cancer prevention tips.

 Cigarette smoking is the single largest risk factor for bladder cancer.
 Smokers are at least three times as likely to develop bladder cancer as non-smokers.
 For tips and help to quit smoking, see the National Cancer Institute website.

 Workers in rubber, leather, and textile industries, as well as painters, machinists, printers, hairdressers (probably because of hair dyes), and truck drivers (probably because of diesel fumes), have higher risks of bladder cancer.
 Smokers who work with cancer-causing chemicals are especially at risk.
 Follow good work safety practices and limit other exposure, such as personal use of hair dyes, or exposure to diesel fumes.

 Drink plenty of fluids.

 Not drinking enough water can cause harmful substances to stick to the walls of your bladder, causing irritation and increasing your risk for bladder cancer.
 Try to drink a minimum of 64 oz of fluids daily.
 Water is the best choice.
 If you are taking certain medications, such as the chemotherapy treatment cyclophosphamide or the diabetic medication pioglitazone, your doctor may recommend you drink more than this.